powerhome/oss-guide/docs/publishing/blog.md

 A good blog post tells people we did something we think they should notice.

  - A good blog post is clear about the audience it's addressing.
 If someone in your intended audience sees the post, they know if they should read it.
 If someone is not your intended audience, they know to skip it.
  - The post starts with the main announcement: That we published something new and want to tell you about it.
-Don't bury the lede in a long story explaining how you got to the solution.
+Don't bury the announcement in a long story explaining how you got to the solution.
 Start with the news.
 You can then develop the story in the body of the blog post.
  - You don't need to include _everything_ a reader needs to know about your project.
 Write an invitation to learn more.
 The goal of the blog post is to get people to visit the project and try it out and hopefully tell others about it, not to be the project documentation.
  - Blogs are more than words.
 Include an architecture or dependency diagram.
 Add a graph showing how things improve when people use your project.